baggavarinder/Test/Acl/Aclhelper.md

 ----
 allow( roles, resources, permissions, function(err) )

-Adds the given permissions to the given roles over the given resources. these permission are defined in server.ts file only.
+Adds the given permissions to the given roles over the given resources.
+These permission are defined in server.ts file only.

 * **Data Params** <br />